-Many of you have mentioned that you saw a recent article in the New York Times about acupuncture and headaches.
-Ten years ago the National Institutes of Health wrote that acupuncture was a promising treatment for chronic headaches but warned that more studies were needed to draw firm conclusions.
+Ten years ago the National Institute of Health wrote that acupuncture was a promising treatment for chronic headaches but warned that more studies were needed to draw firm conclusions.
 Those studies have now been done and the results support the early promise.

 We use acupuncture to treat an acute headache and can usually provide relief straight away.
 We also combine acupuncture and herbs to treat the root of the problem, aiming to stop headaches before they start.
 Many patients who have received an initial course of treatment at our center now find that they only need to come in 3 -4 times a year, for maintenance, in order to keep their headaches at bay.